riodelphino/zk-snacks-explorer.nvim/README.md

 - Tree style like `Snacks.explorer`
 - Displays the title instead of the filename
+- Icon, text, and their highlights can be customized
 - Search by filename and title
 - Shows Git icons
 - Shows Diagnostics icons